enriquetecfan11/Secret-Blockchain-Api/README.md

 ## :dart: About ##

+This project is a test how BlockChain works

+I made for learn Web3

 On the server you call an endpoint with post format: createblock and a block with the block information.